Why do we keep returning to Ireland?

 Beautiful stream along the pathway to Proleek Dolmen

 The Proleek Dolmen and wedge tomb required a 10-minute walk behind the hotel along a path through the golf course.
-A geocache is here but, unfortunately, we could not find it.
+A geocache is here, but unfortunately, we could not find it.
 Some fascinating legends exist to explain the origin of these megalithic monuments.

 Sixth stop: St. Brigid’s Shrine